ti-uni-bielefeld/T-SIMD/README.md

 **T-SIMD** is a low-level C++ template SIMD library which wraps built-in vector data types and built-in vector intrincics in template classes and template functions or overloaded functions, respectively.

 Templates parameters are the element data type of the vectors and the vector width in bytes (e.g. 16 for SSE* and NEON, 32 for AVX/AVX2).
 This makes it possible to flexibly change the data type and the vector instruction set for entire portions of the code.
 Moreover, many implementation details at the intrinsics level are hidden by **T-SIMD**.
 SSE*, AVX/AVX2, AVX-512, and ARM NEON vector instruction sets are currently supported.
+Please note the [differences on different architectures](@ref differences-on-different-architectures).

 # Compiler and C++ Standard Support/Requirements